hadronous/hadronous.github.io/docs/candid/01-style-guide.md

 ## Motivation

-Canisters are written in a variety of languages, as are the clients that interact with canisters, while Candid is designed to be language agnostic.
-This means that Candid interfaces should follow a consistent pattern that is not biased by the language used to write the canister interfaces it is describing.
+Canisters and their client interactions are written in various languages.
+However, Candid, which is language-agnostic, describes these interfaces.
+Therefore, Candid interfaces should maintain a consistent pattern, unbiased by the language used in the canister interfaces they describe.

 ## Naming